ismaildawoodjee/GreatEx/README.md

 This project looks at how Great Expectations can be used to ensure data quality within an Airflow pipeline.
 All the databases and Airflow components are designed to run within Docker containers, so that it's easy to set it up with a `docker-compose` file.
-The setup for this architecture is supposed to run on Windows OS, but a very similar setup can be done to run on Linux as well.
+The setup for this architecture contains instructions for running on both Windows and Linux OS.

 I will be using Great Expectations `v0.13.28` and the Version 3 API, Docker `v20.10.7` (and Docker Desktop in Windows), `docker-compose` `v1.29.2`, Python `v3.8.10` for the containers (`v3.9.5` on local machine), and Windows OS (Windows 10).